Kloster Allerheiligen, Schaffhausen

 Kloster Allerheiligen (lit.
 'All Saints Abbey') is a former Benedictine monastery in the Swiss municipality of Schaffhausen in the Canton of Schaffhausen.
-The church Münster Allerheiligen is the oldest building in Schaffhausen, and houses also the Museum zu Allerheiligen.
+Founded in 1049, it was converted into a community of canons in 1524 and dissolved in 1529.
+The former monastery complex includes the church Münster Allerheiligen and houses the Museum zu Allerheiligen.

 Geography

 Today the convent houses the Museum zu Allerheiligen, an art museum and a natural history museum, the monastery garden, and the buildings of the former convent, including the library.
 The former monastery's building complex is located at the center of the historic old city of the municipality of Schaffhausen in the Canton of Schaffhausen, includes the oldest buildings that still exist in Schaffhausen.